 Regarding the actual meeting: ask if they are in a secure hallway or building.
 If they are, you'll have to bring their phone number so that someone can let you in.
 Also, don't get offended if they have to cancel (professors are very busy people); just set up another date.

 What are faculty members looking for in future lab members?
-The specifics variy with field and by faculty member, but a minimal time committment is a must; 15 hours/week is good, 10 might work, less is not workable if you want a project of your own.
+The specifics vary with field and by faculty member, but a minimal time commitment is a must: 15 hours/week is good, 10 might work, less is not workable if you want a project of your own.
 Other factors are listed below.
 Please keep in mind, you may be invited to attend lab meetings or to participate in the lab for a trial period; you must prove your reliability.
 They spend time and resources in their student researchers and you should give them the idea that you would be a good investment.

 After your meeting, they may also take you for a tour of the lab (if they have one) or tell you about a project.
 Sometimes, rather than offering you a position, you may be given something to do (eg. read a paper, etc.) and they will want to meet with you again; this could be a test so make sure that you do what is assigned.
 It will show that you're very serious about entering the lab.